Noise rock

 Noise rock is a subgenre of rock music that originally emerged in the late 1970s and early 1980s.
 Artists fuse rock music to noise, while utilizing extreme levels of guitar distortion and feedback, primarily through the use of electric guitars.

 Etymology

-The earliest known use of the term "noise rock" was on April 25, 1970, in an issue of Record World by writer John Kornblum, who used the phrase "psychedelic-noise-rock".
+The term "noise rock" refers to "noise" and "rock" music.
+The earliest known use of the term was on April 25, 1970, in an issue of Record World by writer John Kornblum, who used the phrase "psychedelic-noise-rock".
 On July 22, 1972, writer Nat Freedland published an article in Billboard magazine which outlined the influence of Germany's krautrock scene on English rock bands.
 He concluded by asking, "Is America the next step for teutonic noise rock?"